Diagnostic code

 Can I drive?

-The car usually remains safe to drive, but the issue can prevent emissions readiness and may cause fuel filling problems.
+Short trips may be possible if the vehicle runs normally, but the issue can prevent emissions readiness and may cause fuel filling problems.

 Repair range